Kraken: A Tale of Revenge is a turn-based Role Playing Game with combat fishing mechanics.

 When players go to select an action, a hook is cast down into a vertical “pool” containing all their possible actions.
 Each action is represented by a fish with the action name on it.
 The first action fish the hook collides with is the one the player will use.
 Stronger actions are deeper in the pool, incentivizing players to pay attention when selecting an action.

 This project is still in the prototype phase.
 In the future systems such as inventory management and exploration will be implemented to round out the experience.
 In addition there will be a skill management system that involves raising the fish in the action pool.
 Players can feed the fish different buffing items and have them mate to create new actions.
 For instance a player can have a fire fish mate with another to create a stronger fire attack, or with a defense fish to create a move that hurts enemies that attack.
-The aim here is to innovate on other existing RPG systems
+The aim here is to innovate on other existing RPG systems.

-Narrative Design
+Narrative Writing

 The story for Kraken had to challenge RPG conventions just as much as the mechanics.
 The hero is older, his motivations are different, and his past connects with the combat mechanics.The most interesting challenge was the overall message of the game.
 During development the main narrative lacked the strong and poignant moral seen in the RPGs that inspired it.
-I took classes in Oceanography for inspiration and to help with my writer’s block.
+I took classes in Oceanography for inspiration and to help with writer’s block.
 This research proved invaluable for the project with 2 key takeaways:

 You can’t make a game about ocean life without acknowledging pollution and its effects